 Store leftover pinwheels in an airtight container for up to 4 days, refrigerated.

 They can also be frozen for up to three months.
-For best results, wrap bundles of two pinwheels in plastic wrap, then place in a freezer bag or airtight container.
+For best results, wrap bundles of two pinwheels in plastic wrap, then place them in a freezer bag or airtight container.

 How to reheat:

 From refrigeration: the best and quickest option is to microwave.
-Place the pinwheel on a microwaveable plate and cook for about 20-30 seconds, or until heated through.
+Place the pinwheel on a microwaveable plate and cook for about 20-30 seconds or until heated through.
 To heat in an oven, place on a greased baking sheet then loosely cover with foil.
 Bake on the middle rack of a preheated 350° F oven for 10-12 minutes or until heated all the way through.

 - Microwave method—place the frozen pinwheel on a microwaveable plate and cook for about 45-55 seconds or until heated through.